BREAKTHROUGH: Why Americans Are Allowing the Foreclosure Crisis to Continue

 Drill baby drill…

-We’ll create the message and pull together the facts… then we’ll reinforce those facts until the old ideas sound as absurd as they are.
+We need to reinforce the facts until the old ideas sound as absurd as they are.

 (BTW… Blogger, Rortybomb, has a lot more of what Ranieri said at the conference, and his is a great blog besides.
 You might also want to check out his take on strategic defaults, not as colorful as mine, perhaps, but the guys is obviously wicked smart.)